What biochemical blood test is normal? table. Normal cholesterol value in women

 Normal indicators during pregnancy

-Women in position experience huge changes in the body, so the norms of a biochemical blood test for some categories differ from those of other patients.
+Pregnant women experience enormous changes in their bodies, so the norms of biochemical blood tests for some categories differ from the norms of other patients.
 When carrying a child, some criteria change.

 Changes for the 3rd trimester: